Vik, Sogn: Geography

-Vik is located on the southern shores of the Sognefjorden and west of the Aurlandsfjorden.
-The municipality is bordered on the west by the municipalities of Høyanger and Modalen, to the south by Voss and Vaksdal, and to the east by Aurland.
-Across the Sognefjorden to the north and east lie the municipalities of Sogndal and Lærdal.
+Vik Municipality is located on the southern shores of the Sognefjorden and west of the Aurlandsfjorden.
+The municipality is bordered on the west by Høyanger Municipality and Modalen Municipality, to the south by Voss Municipality and Vaksdal Municipality, and to the east by Aurland Municipality.
+Across the Sognefjorden to the north and east lie Sogndal Municipality and Lærdal Municipality.

 The lake Holskardvatnet is located in the southwest part of the municipality.
 The Fresvikbreen glacier is located between the villages of Fresvik and Vikøyri.
+The highest point in the municipality is the 1640.14 m tall mountain Rambera.